New Zealand's Next Top Model season 1: Episode 6: The Girls Are Diamonds in the Rough

-The remaining girls are tested on their poise and grace when they are asked to pose on gymnastic items.
-Most of the girls don't do very well except for Christobelle, Hosannah, Victoria and Laura who excel with their creativity and grace.
-Ajoh refused to do the lesson because she claimed that in her culture it is not okay for girls to open up their legs wide apart.
+The remaining contestants are tested on their poise and grace when they are asked to pose on gymnastic items.
+Ajoh refuses to participate because she claims that in her culture it is not okay for girls to open up their legs wide apart.
+The winner of this challenge is Laura.

-At the end of the challenge, the winner is revealed to be Laura.

 For this week's photoshoot, the girls are asked to do a commercial photo for Michael Hill Jeweller in a car and wearing a Michael Hill watch.
-Most of the girls do okay while Teryl-Leigh, Victoria & Laura excel.
-Christobelle, Rebecca-Rose and Ajoh are singled out for performing poorly at the photoshoot and receive negative feedback from Chris and the photographer.

-At the judging panel, the judges praise Laura's shot as well as Teryl-Leigh & Victoria and says Lucy's shot looks like a mannequin.
+At the judging panel, the judges praise Laura's shot as well as Teryl-Leigh & Victoria, and say that Lucy's shot looks like a mannequin.
 In the end, Rebecca-Rose and Ajoh land in the bottom two, which shocks Sara as they were both front-runners in the competition.
-Rebecca-Rose for not being a commercial girl and Ajoh for not performing at the challenge.
 However, Rebecca-Rose is spared and Ajoh is sent home.